Potential of di-Higgs observation via a calibratable jet-free $HH\to 4b$ framework

+For background calibration, several data-driven control regions can be defined.
+Estimating the QCD contribution is crucial, as it remains roughly an order of magnitude larger than all other backgrounds combined after the full event selection~\cite{supp}.
+Given its flat kinematic distributions, it can be naturally extracted from the mass sidebands in the $(m_{h_1},\,m_{h_2})$ plane.
+Notably, one can construct an additional control region using a separate classifier trained on $h_1 h_2 \to c\overline{c}c\overline{c}$ topology, which will be effectively free of $HH$ (and $ZH$) contamination and thus suitable for testing the background estimation strategy.
+A detailed realization of these strategies is deferred to their implementation within the LHC analyses.

+\textbf{\textit{Results.---}} We evaluate the discovery potential of our method by optimizing the $D_{h_1 h_2\to 4b}$ threshold and selecting events near $(m_H,\,m_H)$ in the $(m_{h_1},\,m_{h_2})$ plane.
+The expected significance is computed using the Asimov approximation with signal and background yields ($s,\,b$) and the background uncertainty $\sigma_b$~\cite{Cowan:2010js}.
+The 95\% CL constraint on $\kappa_\lambda$ is obtained via a scan using a profile likelihood ratio-based test statistic~\cite{CMS-NOTE-2011-005}, which incorporates $s$ (as a function of $\kappa_\lambda$), $b$, and their uncertainties $\sigma_s$ and $\sigma_b$.
+Based on a fit-driven uncertainty estimate, we consider four benchmark scenarios with relative background (signal) uncertainties of $0\,(0)\%$, $5\,(10)\%$, $10\,(20)\%$, and $20\,(30)\%$.
+The resulting significances and 95\% CL intervals are summarized in Table~\ref{tab:results}.
+Notably, under a realistic uncertainty scenario, our method achieves a $2.8\,\sigma$ sensitivity, approaching the discovery threshold and representing a factor of $>$5 improvement over current jet-based resolved analyses.
+The ensemble technique provides a 10\% improvement beyond the individual model performances, which range from 2.2--2.6.
+With 450\invfb from a single experiment, the sensitivity already reaches the ATLAS--CMS HL-LHC projections obtained with traditional methods~\cite{ATL-PHYS-PUB-2025-018,Dainese:2019rgk,ATLAS:2019mfr}.

-\textbf{\textit{Conclusion.---}} We have demonstrated that the $HH \to 4b$ channel possesses far greater discovery potential than previously recognized.
-By exploiting the full set of particles in collision events, our approach achieves unprecedented background suppression and delivers an expected $3.3\,\sigma$ sensitivity with 450\invfb under realistic systematics---already competitive with HL-LHC projections based on conventional strategies~\cite{ATL-PHYS-PUB-2025-018,Dainese:2019rgk,ATLAS:2019mfr}.
-The method constrains $\klam \in [-1.1, 8.8]$ at 95\% CL, thereby enabling precision probes of the Higgs self-coupling years ahead of schedule.
+\textbf{\textit{Conclusion.---}} In summary, we demonstrate in this \textit{Letter} that the $HH \to 4b$ channel offers far greater discovery potential than previously recognized.
+By exploiting the full particle content of collision events, our approach achieves unprecedented background rejection and delivers an expected $2.8\,\sigma$ sensitivity with 450\invfb under realistic systematics---already competitive with HL-LHC projections based on conventional strategies~\cite{ATL-PHYS-PUB-2025-018,Dainese:2019rgk,ATLAS:2019mfr}.
+The method constrains $\kappa_\lambda \in [-0.81, 8.7]$ at 95\% CL, thereby enabling precision probes of the Higgs self-coupling years ahead of schedule.